This post may contain affiliate links. Please read our disclosure policy.

 How To Make Buttermilk Pancakes

-These step-by-step photos and instructions help you visualize how to make pancakes with buttermilk.
+These photos and instructions help you visualize how to make pancakes with buttermilk.
 See the recipe box below for ingredient amounts and full recipe instructions.

 1. Melt the Butter: Melt butter in a small bowl and set it aside to cool slightly.